felix-berlin/matomo-backup-restore/README.md

 ## How to use this script

+- After Cloning or downloading the repository duplicate both config files and rename it so that ".example" is removed.
+Now the config files are no longer tracked by git.
-- After Cloning or downloading the repository you'll have to change the variable values in the .main.config.sh file.
-All values which need to be customized are marked with TODO in the script's comments
+- Then you'll have to change the variable values in the .main.config.sh file.
+All values which need to be customized are marked with TODO in the script's comments.
 - You also have to customized the database credentials in the .database.config.cnf file.
 You can find your Matomo credentials under /config/config.ini.php
 - For security reasons I recommend to keep the repository files and backup files outside the public folder.
 The public folder is usually /var/www
 - When you have customized the config files you can do both, make a manually backup or create automatic backups via a cronjob